-- 1. At the beginning the school year, parents/guardians must opt their student into open campus privileges, indicating that, when the student has an unassigned block, they have permission to: - a. enter school late, - b. leave school early, and - c. leave and return to school during an unassigned period. - 2.
-Students are not required to sign in or out of the main office when accessing open campus privileges.

-- 3. Students are expected to arrive to school with ample time to check in and report to their next scheduled class.
+- 1. At the beginning of the school year, parents/caregivers must opt their student into privileges, indicating that, when the student has an unassigned block, they have permission to access grade-level privileges. - 2.
+Students are not required to sign in or out of the main office when accessing privileges. - 3.
+Students leaving during the school day are expected to arrive back to school with ample time to check in and report to their next scheduled class.
 Students who are eligible to arrive late to school but are tardy for their class, for whatever reason, will be recorded as tardy in that class. - 4.
-Once a student arrives on campus, he/she/they are required to report immediately to their next scheduled class and remain on school grounds unless otherwise excused from school. - 5.
+Once a student arrives on campus, they are required to report immediately to their next scheduled class and remain on school grounds unless otherwise excused from school. - 5.
 Students are accountable for any announcements, emails, letters or general business that they may miss while utilizing this privilege. - 6.
-If a parent/guardian declines open campus privileges for their student, the student will be assigned to an assigned seat in a supervised R&R block. - 7.
+If a parent/caregiver declines privileges for their student, the student will be assigned to an assigned seat in a supervised R&R block. - 7.
 Failure to follow these procedures may result in revocation of privileges and assignment to an R&R.